m0by314/raspberry_pi_home_security_system/README.md

-# Home surveillance With RaspberryPi and Telegram bot
+# Home monitoring with a Raspberry Pi and sending notifications with a Telegram bot

-How to build a home surveillance system with a RaspberryPI, a motion sensor, a camera and a Telegram bot.
+Tutorial to build a home surveillance system with a raspberry PI and a Telegram bot to send alerts.

 ### How it works